Print

 3. Make a small tray with parchment paper or aluminum foil, just large enough to hold the salmon with 1-inch sides.
 Cut the parchment larger than the salmon and fold up each side 1″ twice (see photos above).

-4. Place the tray onto a baking sheet and add the salmon.
+4. Place the tray onto a baking sheet and add the salmon skin side down.

-8. Left over salmon will keep refrigerated for 2 days.
-Serve cold or heat in a sauté pan, covered on low heat.
+9. Left over salmon will keep refrigerated for 2 days.
+Serve cold or heat in a toaster oven or sauté pan, covered on low heat.

 Notes